-I am a language researcher interested in understanding how human language works, in which ways it can (and maybe cannot) vary, how it may be mentally represented and how it is socially conceptualised.
+I am a language researcher interested in how the structure of human languages can (and possible cannot) vary, how language may be mentally represented and how it is socially conceptualised.

 I obtained my PhD in Theoretical and Applied Linguistics at the Department of Theoretical and Applied Linguistics at the University of Cambridge (King’s College).
 Until autumn of 2024 I was working as lecturer/researcher (Akademischer Rat) at the Department for General Linguistics (Sprachwissenschaftliches Seminar) of the Georg-August University Göttingen.
 I have previously also been working in linguistic research and/or teaching at Humboldt University Berlin and the universities of Wuppertal, Bielefeld and Hertfordshire.

-Like most people I am fascinated by the current rapid developments in language technology and the various questions they raise from linguistic, philosophical and ethical perspective.
+Like many of us I am fascinated by the current rapid developments in language technology and the various questions they raise from linguistic, philosophical and ethical perspective.
 I also enjoy assembling, modifying and fixing computers and similar devices (or at least trying to do so) and I’ve gathered some experience with some non-standard compact gear that has been useful for work when travelling for conferences or research.
 Maybe I’ll write some of that down in the future, but for the time being people who are interested can gladly reach out to me for pointers.
-My preferred software environment involves Linux (currently endeavourOS), the tiling window manager/compositor Sway, an editor (I use gedit), the typesetting engine LaTeX and also pandoc, a great universal tool for converting various document formats into each other (e.g. for using simple Markdown to create generate simple websites like this one or properly typeset pdf documents/presentations via LaTeX).
-I’ve also been using R and R Studio for statistical analysis and visualisation.

 In my spare time I practice Capoeira Angola with Grupo Vadiação (mestre Rosalvo) at Academia Jangada in Berlin and have been awarded the title of treinel in 2014.
 I’ve also had the pleasure of training, teaching and playing Capoeira with great people at various other places in Germany, the UK, Greece, Russia and Ukraine.